mattshardman/test-docs/docs/index.md

 ```

 - All stories should be checked against accessibility guidelines using the accessibility add on tab in storybooks
-- We should only add tests using `react-testing-library` where components are particularly complicated inorder to get the component into a hard to reach state.
+- We should only add tests using `react-testing-library` where components are particularly complicated in order to get the component into a hard to reach state.
-- As the components increase in size/complexity they should be composed from smalled components that have already been tested and any data they need mocked using `msw` (mock service worker)
+- As the components increase in size/complexity they should be composed from smaller components that have already been tested and any data they need mocked using `msw` (mock service worker)
-- Larger components/pages should handle there own data flow using only the minimium number of props required to fetch that data with data fetching hooks that use `react-query` under the hook.
+- Larger components/pages should handle there own data flow using only the minimum number of props required to fetch that data with data fetching hooks that use `react-query` under the hook.
 (Again the data lifecycle can be mocked using `msw`).
 - Userflow testing with Cypress should be limited to key user paths and be used sparingly.

 3. **Collaboration**